 This week we have continued to develop our skills in solving subtraction problems.
 We have been using the part part whole model to write subtraction number sentences; two for teach model.
 It was quite tricky at first be we have almost got it!
 We have to remember that we always start with the whole (the biggest number) and then subtract one part to leave us with the other part.

 Draw out the part part whole model and choose a number between 0 and 6 to put in each part.
 Find the whole and then write the two subtraction number sentences the model shows.
 See example below.

-We have learnt that it can been known as both subtraction or take away.
-We also now know that the largest number has to come first as you can't take away what isn't there.
+We have learnt that subtraction can also be known as take away and we use this sign (-).
+We also now know that the largest number (the whole number) has to come first as you can't take away what isn't there.

-We have focused on using practical resources to work out some subtraction problems.
-If you wanted to try this at home, you may want to use toys (or food) and give your child an amount to take away from the total amount.
+We have been using practical resources to work out some subtraction problems.
+Try this at home using toys, pens, pasta etc. and give your child an amount to take away from the total amount.
 How many would there be left?

 This week we have been learning all about the number bonds to 10.
 Here is a game to practice your quick recall of all the number bonds to 10.